Driving and rest time regulations

 - The driving time included in the interruptions does not count towards the daily driving time of 9 or 10 hours.

-- The ferry symbol is activated when the vehicle has pulled onto the ferry.
+- The ferry symbol is activated when the vehicle has been driven onto the ferry.

 Two-man operation: